Silicrex/PokemonBreedingSimulator/README.md

 * In particular, there were three primary areas I wanted to investigate (though it extended to several other areas in the process). **Optimal Destiny Knot usage**, **most efficient selection strategy**, and **egg group propagation**
 * **Optimal Destiny Knot usage** to understand when inheriting more IVs from parents is beneficial and when it's actually disadvantageous.
 Under what circumstances should I use a Destiny Knot?
 * **Most efficient selection strategy** to understand how to prioritize which progenitors to use.
 Of course, we want to accomplish the goal as efficiently as possible— and aside from knowing what tools you need to use, the biggest thing which impacts this is how you choose when to replace progenitors (thus affecting the active IV pool).
-* **Egg group propagation** to propagate the IVs of the first male 6IV offspring to all other egg groups (aside from genderless/undiscovered) to never need to start from scratch again (and also spend the least possible breeding effort in propagating the IVs— this was definitely the trickiest part of the project).
+* **Egg group propagation** to propagate the IVs of the first male 6IV offspring to all other egg groups (aside from no egg group/undiscovered) to never need to start from scratch again (and also spend the least possible breeding effort in propagating the IVs— this was definitely the trickiest part of the project).

 ## What does each file do?